tripal/tripal_doc/docs/contributing/vscode-devcontainer.rst

 Using VSCode when developing for Tripal
 ==========================================

 In addition to using docker directly when testing or developing for Tripal, we also have built in integration with VSCode to make your life that little bit easier!
 More specifically, we integrate with `VSCode DevContainers <https://code.visualstudio.com/docs/devcontainers/containers>`_ via the devcontainer.json file in the root of this repository.
-This allows VSCode to automatically
+This allows VSCode to automatically:

 1. Build a docker image based on our Dockerfile
 2. Start a container using that image
 3. Mount your current local directory inside the container
 4. Configure VScode to seamlessly integrate with the container so that Devcontainer enabled extensions use the container directly.
 For example, opening the terminal will open a bash session directly in the container in your mounted tripal directory.
-5. Install and configure a number really helpful VSCode extensions to make your life easier including php intelephense (php syntax checking and autocomplete), Drupal specific autocomplete, code standards checking, phpunit testing integration, etc. (see more below)
+5. Install and configure a number of really helpful VSCode extensions to make your life easier including php intelephense (php syntax checking and autocomplete), Drupal specific autocomplete, code standards checking, phpunit testing integration, etc. (see more below)

 Dev Container: Requirements
 ---------------------------